 This website commemorates the work of the German art historian and philosopher Max Raphael (1889-1952).
 Maintained by a small group of editors, the Max Raphael Project aims to open up Max Raphael's writings to an English-speaking audience for purposes of research and education.
 The presented texts are subject to change and new material is constantly being added.
-Please feel free to contact one of the editors in case you find any errors or would like to contribute to the development of the website.
+Please feel free to contact one of the editors in case you find any errors or would like to contribute to the development of the project.

 News & updates¶

 Raphael's 1913 Picasso lecture in Munich¶

 On February 19 1913 Max Raphael gave a lecture on Picasso in Munich, using (for the last time?) his pseudonym R.M.
 Schoenlank.
 Independently of each other two researchers located announcements of the event in different sources: Cécile Godefroy in a photographic composition by Picasso and Nicholas Sawicki in the Münchner neueste Nachrichten.

 The lecture was organised in connection with the first major Picasso retrospective at Thannhauser's Moderne Galerie at the Acropalais.
 View a scan of the catalogue from Heidelberg University.

 Folio 5 of Raphael's autobiography mentions a 1913 lecture on Picasso in Münich; the same year saw the publication of Raphael's first book Von Monet zu Picasso by Delphin Verlag in the same city.
 Read more about this period in Patrick Healy's article Raphaels ‘erste Epoche’.